-28.6.4 Scoring for Ties.
+28.7.4 Scoring for Ties.
 In the event of a tie, the points for the tie shall be added together and divided by the number of competitors who are involved in the tie.

-28.7 JURY OF APPEALS
+28.8 JURY OF APPEALS

-- 28.7.1 A Jury of Appeals, if appointed, consists of three (3) coaches from three (3) participating schools and shall be appointed by the meet manager.
+- 28.8.1 A Jury of Appeals, if appointed, consists of three (3) coaches from three (3) participating schools and shall be appointed by the meet manager.
 The Jury of Appeals shall serve as the final board of appeals if any.
 Situations that deem a protest or appeal are as follows. - a.
 Coach protests to the referee, if the coach feels the rules have been misapplied or misinterpreted. - b.
-Misapplication or misinterpretation of the rules. - c.
+Misapplication or misinterpretation of the rules.

+- c.
 Correcting an error in team scoring, which has up to 48 hours after the end of the meet to be appealed and corrected. - d.
-Correction of meet results involving an ineligible participant at any time during themeet. - e.
+Correction of meet results involving an ineligible participant at any time during the meet. - e.
 Failure to meet management to follow a procedure contained in the terms and conditions of the competition. - f.
 Any discrepancies involving violations or alleged violations of any rules. - g.
 A decision made by a finishing judge, referee, or timer. - h.
 An illegal or unfair start.

-28.8.1 Definition of a Uniform.
+- 28.9.1 Definition of a Uniform.
 A uniform is a set of standard clothing worn by members of a team while participating in an athletic activity.
 The uniform will be made in the team's distinctive colors, distinguishing "home" and "away" teams, and will identify the team's name.
-When in uniform, you are attached to that specific school.
+When in uniform, you are attached to that specific school. - d.

-- d.
 Coaches and players must comply with the NFHS track uniform requirements. - e.
-Home teams must wear a white uniform.
+Home teams must wear a white uniform. - f.

-- f.
 Professional attire shall be worn by all members of the coaching staff during the contest.
-No jeans are permitted. - 28.8.2 Mascot and Logo.
+No jeans are permitted. - 28.9.2 Mascot and Logo.
 All new mascots and logos should be submitted to the DCIAA for approval by the Office of the General Counsel.

-- 28.9.1 It is the responsibility of the team to provide volunteers to assist the team with preparation and keeping track of athletes prior to the start of the race. - 28.9.2 It is the responsibility of the team to have and keep track of the Emergency Treatment sheet for each athlete competing. - 28.9.3 It is the responsibility of the team to ensure its athletes are at the designated location on time for transportation pick-up on the day of competition.
+- 28.10.1 It is the responsibility of the team to provide volunteers to assist the team with preparation and keeping track of athletes prior to the start of the race. - 28.10.2 It is the responsibility of the team to have and keep track of the Emergency Treatment sheet for each athlete competing. - 28.10.3 It is the responsibility of the team to ensure its athletes are at the designated location on time for transportation pick-up on the day of competition.

-- 28.10.1 School/Team Requirement.
-Any school that does not participate in all DCIAA sanctioned Outdoor Track meets is not eligible to compete in the City Championships. - 28.10.2 Elementary and Middle School Participant (Individual) Requirement.
-An elementary or middle school student-athlete shall compete in one (1) DCIAA Outdoor Track meet prior to the Outdoor Track Championship. - 28.10.3 High School Participant (Individual) Requirement.
-A high school student-athlete must participate in two (2) outdoor track meets one of which must be a DCIAA meet. - 28.10.4 Participant Seeding.
+- 28.11.1 School/Team Requirement.
+Any school that does not participate in all DCIAA sanctioned Outdoor Track meets is not eligible to compete in the City Championships. - 28.11.2 Elementary and Middle School Participant (Individual) Requirement.
+An elementary or middle school student-athlete shall compete in one (1) DCIAA Outdoor Track meet prior to the Outdoor Track Championship. - 28.11.3 High School Participant (Individual) Requirement.
+A high school student-athlete shall compete in one (1) DCIAA Outdoor Track meet prior to the Outdoor Track Championship. - 28.11.4 Participant Seeding.
 It is the responsibility of the coach to provide the Department of Athletics with official meet results to verify an athlete's participation for the purposes of seeding.
 The coach shall submit the required information prior to the championship meet.
 The Assistant Athletic Director will specify how that information is to be received.